rcd-dpeng/skillBuildingSheet5/Libraries/Kivy/Admin-PassCodeScreen.md

 screen name is "MainScreen" if it is different you need to run a command.

  * Add this line of code to your main UI file, run your project once then you can delete this line ```PassCodeScreen.set_admin_events_screen('nameOfMainScreen')```
- This command tells the PassCodeScreen what the name of your main UI screen is
+ This command tells the PassCodeScreen what the name of your main UI screen is.
+This needs to be run every time you change your mains UI screen name.
+Once it has been run once you can delete the line.

  * Next you need to specify the name of your admin screen by adding to your main UI code ```PassCodeScreen.set_admin_events_screen('nameOfAdminScreen')``` this specifies the name of your admin screen which the passcode screen will transition to upon a successful password entry